Basic social assistance for students

 - that your financial aid or other benefit payments have been terminated because you have not made satisfactory academic progress.

 If you are not entitled to such primary benefits as financial aid for students, adult education allowance, rehabilitation allowance or unemployment benefits, you can apply to Kela for basic social assistance.
 You must tell Kela how long you need to complete your degree.
-A few months, or up to one academic term, is usually considered reasonable.
+A few months, or up to one year, is usually considered reasonable.

 In the above situations, basic social assistance can be granted for up to two months at a time.
 Your academic progress will be monitored.